ryokather/FinanceTracker/README.md

 ## Built With

 -   PyQt5 - A Python version of Qt designed as a cross-platform GUI framework
+-   QtCreator - A cross-platform application that uses the Qt API and simplifies the design process of ui

 ## Project Status